bramscher/konmashi/docs/# Req Docs-PRD2:Konmashi.md

         * **AC6:** The calendar displays content scheduled for the one platform connected in MVP.

 **6. Story 4.6: Basic Status Indication for Active Content Requests (MVP)**
-    * **User Story:** "As a Tenant, when I have initiated a content generation request (e.g., via the chat orchestrator), I want to see a basic, clear visual indicator of its current high-level status (e.g., 'Processing Idea,' 'Generating Draft,' 'Ready for Review,' 'Scheduled') within the application, so I have a general sense of what Konmashi is working on for me."
+    * **User Story:** "As a Tenant, when I have initiated a content generation request (e.g., via the chat Orchestrator), I want to see a basic, clear visual indicator of its current high-level status (e.g., 'Processing Idea,' 'Generating Draft,' 'Ready for Review,' 'Scheduled') within the application, so I have a general sense of what Konmashi is working on for me."
     * **Acceptance Criteria (ACs):**
         * **AC1:** When a content generation task is active, its status is visible in a designated area (e.g., a simple list in a dashboard widget, or associated with the item if viewed in the Ideabank or review interface).
         * **AC2:** At least 3-4 distinct high-level statuses are defined and used for MVP (e.g., "Pending," "In Progress," "Ready for Review," "Approved," "Scheduled").